 An evaluation of this initiative to promote innovation in the delivery of NHS care and education by combining the expertise of industry, health and education at a local level.

 UK Learned Societies, 2013-14

-The Academy of Social Sciences commissioned Robert Dingwall, Michael Hewitt and Ilke Turkmendag to review the financial models, strategies and impact of 44 learned societies in the social sciences with regard to emerging threats.
+The Academy of Social Sciences commissioned a review of the financial models, strategies and impact of 44 learned societies in the social sciences with regard to emerging threats.
 A paper based on the report was published in Science and Public Policy.
-This work is being extended in collaboration with Research Consulting for Universities UK.
+This work was extended in collaboration with Research Consulting for Universities UK.